 Interoperability is the ability of a product or system to cooperate with other products or systems to share resources.
 The term is suitable for a wide range of uses and this paper explores 19 different types of interoperability within energy sectors.

-This report provides clarity on the different uses of the term interoperability, discusses the types of interoperability which must be considered to deliver demand-side flexibility and provides case studies which illustrate the practical need to consider the different elements in context with each other.
+This report provides clarity on the different uses of the term interoperability, discusses the types of interoperability that must be considered to deliver demand-side flexibility and provides case studies that illustrate the practical need to consider the different elements in context with each other.
 Furthermore, evidence for taking a systematic approach for products and services is provided, which highlights the need to think about multiple forms of interoperability simultaneously.

-The 19 types of interoperability have been grouped into six areas to simplify the debate, however the full descriptions are included in the report since the challenges with each type will need to be considered carefully and may require different approaches to solve.
+The 19 types of interoperability have been grouped into six areas to simplify the debate, however, the full descriptions are included in the report since the challenges with each type will need to be considered carefully and may require different approaches to solve.

-In summary the six types of interoperability are:
+In summary, the six types of interoperability are:

 1. Consumer Interoperability: ensuring that provisions exist for consumers to switch between both different commercial offers and technology choices.

 2. Commercial Interoperability: to ensure that incentives are aligned across the energy system to ensure that value can flow where it needs to, driven by market forces.